RobinHankin/tables/README.md

 `foo_number_maker.R` create text files with properly rounded and typeset table entries, such as `student_table_values.txt`.

-All the finished tables are of the form `table_foo.pdf`.
+All the finished tables are PDF format and have filenames of the form `table_foo.pdf`.